 The word qi is often translated as “vital energy” and gong as “training” (Wu et al., 1999) or “discipline” (Chan et al., 2012).
 Considered a form of Traditional Chinese Medicine (TCM), qigong is a system of techniques to influence or cultivate the flow of qi within the body in order to attain and/or maintain mental and physical health.

+This paper is part of the Mapping the Field of Subtle Energy Healing project sponsored by IONS in 2015.
 It is intended that this resource will assist patients and health professionals to navigate the vast field of subtle energies and energy healing modalities for use in their personal and professional endeavors.
 Additionally, the hope is that the collection of overviews will stimulate organization and cooperation among investigators doing research in this field.
-As such, the resource aims to serve as a strategic tool for further research and hypothesis formation.